tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/Activities/06-Stu_Financial_Forecasting_Pt_I/README.md

 ## Part 3 Instructions: Portfolio Forecasting

-The culminating activity—by this point, you'll be stock price fortune tellers!
+The culminating activity—by this point, you'll be stock price, fortune tellers!

 ## Hints